clairek09/MIC/Modules/M07-design-implement-private-access-to-azure-services/includes/5-exercise-restrict-network-paas-resources-virtual-network-service-endpoints.md

 3. Open the downloaded rdp file.
 If prompted, select Connect.
 Enter the user name and password you specified when creating the VM.
 You may need to select More choices, then Use a different account, to specify the credentials you entered when you created the VM.
 4. Select **OK**.
 5. You may receive a certificate warning during the sign-in process.
 If you receive the warning, select Yes or Continue to proceed with the connection.
 6. On the ContosoWestPrivate VM, map the Azure file share to drive Z using PowerShell.
-Before running the commands that follow, replace \<storage-account-key\> , \<storage-account-name\> (i.e. contosostoragewestxx) and my-file-share (i.e marketing) with values you supplied and retrieved in the Create a storage account task.
+Before running the commands that follow, replace \<storage-account-key\> , \<storage-account-name\> with contosostoragewestxx and marketing.

     ```azurecli
        $acctKey = ConvertTo-SecureString -String "<storage-account-key>" -AsPlainText -Force

        $credential = New-Object System.Management.Automation.PSCredential -ArgumentList "Azure\<storage-account-name>", $acctKey

-       New-PSDrive -Name Z -PSProvider FileSystem -Root "\\<storage-account-name>.file.core.windows.net\my-file-share" -Credential $credential
+       New-PSDrive -Name Z -PSProvider FileSystem -Root "\\<storage-account-name>.file.core.windows.net\marketing" -Credential $credential

     ```